COMPARISON

 Sportmonks

-Sportmonks has been around since 2016 and has built out a mature developer ecosystem:
+Sportmonks has been around since 2016 and has built out a large developer ecosystem:

 • SDKs in 7 languages: Python, JavaScript, Ruby, PHP, Go, Elixir, and R